pegjs/pegjs/.github/CONTRIBUTING.md

 Each bug report should contain this information:

   * Steps to reproduce
-  * What you expected to happened
+  * What you expected to happen
   * What happened instead

 In most cases, it is useful to include a **minimal** example (grammar + input)